varunkumardev/amitmerchant1990.github.io/_posts/2020-05-13-components-inline-templates.md

 Now, Vue will treat the content inside the `sidebar` as its template and you don't have to give template explicitly using `Vue.component`.
 This can be useful when you want to add some amount of reactivity to a little part of the application without adding a lot of complexity.

-> Although, this is an inline template, the rules for the template are still true here. i.e , You've wrapped your entire template into single root element `<ul>` and that is exactly what I did in this example.
+> Although, this is an inline template, the rules for the template are still true here. i.e , You've to wrap your entire template into a single root element and that is exactly what I did in this example by wrapping the content in a single root element `<ul>`.

 Now, we can define the component and make it dynamic like so.